Astroa7m/Reels/README.md

 # Note

-Performance seem to be slightly improved when enabling release mode, make sure to leave it enabled.
+Performance seemed to be slightly improved when enabling release mode, make sure to leave it enabled.

 ```
 buildTypes {